Trump to lay wreath at Arlington National Cemetery to mark Memorial Day

 Memorial Day honors those who died in uniform as a result of battle.
 Since the Revolutionary War, the Department of Veterans Affairs estimates more than 650,000 U.S. military personnel have died in battle.

-The Tomb of the Unknown Soldier, completed in 1932, to represent the burial site of a soldier from World War I whose remains could not be identified.
+The Tomb of the Unknown Soldier, completed in 1932, represents the burial site of a soldier from World War I whose remains could not be identified.
 Unknown remains from later wars were added in 1958 and 1984.

 Earlier this month, the president proclaimed on Truth Social that the U.S. will designate new holidays to commemorate the end of World War I and World War II in Europe.